SabrinaSnider/Braniacs2020/README.md

 - #### `Forgot Password` - users who have forgotten or want to change their password can enter their email address to receive an email with a link to a page to Change their password
 - #### `Contact and Find Us` - users have options to view General Information, Navigate Me to Parking and Navigate Me to Hospital
     - #### `General Information` - shows the phone number and address for UF Health Neurosurgeory and a brief description of where they are location
-    - #### `Navigate Me to Parking` - show the user auto-generated instructions for how to get to the parking lot
+    - #### `Navigate Me to Parking` - shows the user auto-generated instructions for how to get to the parking lot
-    - #### `Navigate Me to Hospital` - show the user auto-generated instructions for how to get to the hospital
+    - #### `Navigate Me to Hospital` - shows the user auto-generated instructions for how to get to the hospital
 - #### `Patient Appointment` - displays the appointments and reminders for the current patient logged in
 - #### `Admin Content Update` - admins can create and delete appointments, create and delete custom reminders, and manage admin accounts